hyerincho/hyerincho.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. student at Harvard Astronomy and I am originally from Korea.
-My research interest lies in studying black hole accretion physics via analytical models and general relativistic magnetohydrodynamic (GRMHD) simulations.
+I am interested in studying the accretion of highly energetic plasma onto black holes using analytical models and general relativistic magnetohydrodynamic (GRMHD) simulations.